Tinkerforge/doc/en/source/Software/API_Bindings_LabVIEW.rst

 ------------

 To make the bindings work LabVIEW has to be able to find the ``Tinkerforge.dll``.
-If you open an example then LabVIEW will search fo it and ask you if it could not find it.
+If you open an example then LabVIEW will search for it and ask you if it could not find it.
 You can avoid this search and ask procedure by putting the ``Tinkerforge.dll`` in a folder known to LabVIEW.
 The easiest option is the ``vi.lib`` folder of your LabVIEW installation::